GriffinKowash/EMAtools/examples/README.md

 emin = Emin(path)
 ```

-Next, create a list of the lines to be inserted:
+Next, create a list of the lines to be inserted, which in this case is the source string followed by the corresponding comment:

 ```
 new_lines = [sources[i], comments[i]]
 ```

-Find the index of the plane wave definition header and move ahead by five lines, where the orientation and polarization angles are specified:
+Find the index of the "!PLANE WAVE SOURCE" header and move ahead by five lines to where the orientation and polarization angles are specified:

 ```
 index = emin.find('!PLANE WAVE SOURCE') + 5